LaunchCodeEducation/liftoff/src/modules/project/logging-java-apps.rst

 ^^^^^^^^^^^^^^

 -  Don’t log sensitive information, such as passwords, PII (personally identifiable information), or credit card numbers.
 -  Too much logging is hard to sort through.
 Too little logging won’t provide insight into critical issues.
-We’ll talk about a few techniques to manage the “signal to noise” ratio inherent in getting this right.
+We’ll talk about a few techniques to manage the *signal to noise* ratio inherent in getting this right.

 Setup
 -----